 - Chuck Cunningham Syndrome: Still hasn't been mentioned on camera to this day, leading to a joke between fans that he never existed.
 (Chris Benwho?)

-- Curse: Some like to point out the fact that in one storyline in one of the Smackdown Vs. Raw games, Eddie Guerrero was involved in a storyline with The Undertaker that ended in him buried alive.
+- Curse: Some like to point out that in one storyline in one of the Smackdown Vs. Raw games, Eddie Guerrero was involved in a storyline with The Undertaker that ended in him buried alive.
 The weekend the game came out... well, Eddie died.
 A game later, Undertaker said "Your grieving family will have no one but you to blame when the inevitable occurs." to Benoit.
 The next year, Chris.. well, you know...

 - Death of a Thousand Cuts: The number of concussions he received over his career were believed to have contributed to the circumstances leading to him killing his family and taking his own life.